sheikhziad/sheikhziad/README.md

 - 🌱 I’m currently learning ...
 UI/UX as a whole
 - 👯 I’m looking to collaborate on ...
 Modern UI and UX aspects
 - 🤔 I’m looking for help with ...
 Developing my designs and bringing it to life
 - 💬 Ask me about ...
-Anything! not Everything😛
+Anything!
+If I know I will surely help
 - 📫 How to reach me: ... sheikhziad2@gmail.com
 - ⚡ Follow my designs: ... instagram: shadezign